“Self-Realisation is completely freeing, in the sense that you come to see that you – consciousness – are already free.”

 Throughout these years I attended countless retreats and lived, worked, and studied at meditation centres and ashrams, essentially devoting my life to the pursuit of spiritual knowledge and experience.
 This was a spiritually fruitful time for me, bringing about ever-deepening understanding and insight about my essential nature and the nature of reality.
 Even so, I still experienced periods of depression and was afflicted by feelings of incompleteness.

 Around 2008 I found myself being increasingly drawn to Advaita, Satsang and Self-inquiry which I felt were more direct approaches to Self knowledge.
 And over the next few years I was fortunate enough to find and recognise teachings and teachers such as Ramana Maharshi, Nisargadatta Maharaj, Papaji, and many more who spoke to my intuitive understanding.
 With the help of contemporary awakened teachers such Adyashanti, Mooji, Pema Chödrön, Eckhart Tolle, Gangaji, Wayne Liquorman, and Ramaji, falsehoods fell away and I increasingly came to recognise the ubiquity of awareness in each and every moment.

 But in early 2015 after decades of spiritual seeking and practice, I came to understand that despite it all I was powerless to bring about my own liberation.
 I found myself in a place of profound but unsatisfactory surrender.

-At this time, after a spiritual transmission from my final teacher, I was finally liberated from the delusion of separation and the constant seeking.
+At this time, after a spiritual transmission from my final guru, I was finally liberated from the delusion of separation and the constant seeking.
 It was like I was seeing the world as it was for the first time, in its raw state.
 The mental/conceptual filter through which I’d experienced life was gone, and with it all knowing.